 Setting and expecting high standards is right but we understand humans do bear inherent weaknesses that will see us falling short of set standards.
 Zimbabwean politics has set itself very low moral standards; it makes it difficult for us to start raising standards for Tsvangirai when we have a murderer and his friends leading the state.

 Tsvangirai is an influential political leader but I have doubts over his public influence on morality.
-Zimbabweans are intelligent enough to make personal decisions on their sexual conduct; Tsvangirai’s behaviour is never going to derail HIV/ AIDS programmes in both the short and long-term except if he were to be president and decide that his government would not fund the said programs.
+Zimbabweans are intelligent enough to make personal decisions on their sexual conduct; Tsvangirai’s behaviour is never going to derail HIV/ AIDS programmes in both the short and long-term except if he were to be president and decide that his government would not fund the said programmes.

-The media, which is not really the typical public, has shown a lot of interest but that does not necessarily translate to public mood.
+The media, which lacks impartiality and is not really the typical public, has shown a lot of interest for largely political reasons, but that does not necessarily translate to public sociopolitical mood.
 If anything, it does not appear to have affected his popularity, judging by the size of the crowd in his recent rally.

 The other problem with any public testing of the Prime Minister is the message that it would be sending out about HIV and AIDS.
-HIV testing and certainly the status is not one of the preconditions for a PM or presidential job and many other senior jobs including within the health sector for as long as the individual does not perform any invasive procedures.
+HIV testing and certainly the status is not one of the preconditions for a Prime Ministerial or presidential job and many other senior jobs including within the health sector for as long as the individual does not perform any invasive procedures.

-Instead of fighting stigma, Tsvangirai’s public show will reverse all the gains in that direction as the message would be that HIV positive people cannot hold high positions in public or private organisations yet the reality is that HIV does not in and of itself hinder people’s abilities.
+Instead of fighting stigma, Tsvangirai’s forced public show will reverse all the gains in that direction as the message would be that HIV positive people cannot hold high positions in public or private organisations yet the reality is that HIV does not in and of itself hinder people’s ability to perform assigned duties.